ga-adi-macaron/project-4/sudoku_research.md

 **Script**

--Would you consider yourself a puzzler (one who enjoys solving puzzles)?
+ - Would you consider yourself a puzzler (one who enjoys solving puzzles)?
--What kind of puzzles do you like to solve?
+ - What kind of puzzles do you like to solve?
--Have you ever done a sudoku puzzle?
+ - Have you ever done a sudoku puzzle?
--Do you play multiplayer games?
+ - Do you play multiplayer games?
--What is exciting about a multiplayer game?
+ - What is exciting about a multiplayer game?